THIS IS OUR YOUTH

 Read Ruby's Interview with Theatre in the Now

 Ruby appeared in the annual New York Musical Festival, starring as Mozelle in the new musical The Goree All-Girl String Band.
-Based on a true story, this piece follows the journey of six female inmates in a women's prison in Texas who join together to form a string band in order to score a slot on the popular radio program "30 Minutes Behind the Walls".
+Based on true events, this piece tells the story of six female inmates in a 1930's Texas state penitentiary who joined together to form a string band and scored a slot on the popular radio program "30 Minutes Behind the Walls".
 Heading the company alongside Lauren Patten (Fun Home, The Wolves), Ruby was excited to once again have the opportunity to incorporate her love of music with her passion for theatre.

 ROMEO & JULIET

-Ruby was seen in the Psittacus Productions / Lincoln Center Education co-production of Romeo & Juliet as the titular character Juliet.
+Ruby appeared in the 2016 Lincoln Center Education / Psittacus co-production of Romeo & Juliet as the titular character Juliet.
 The production incorporated the original music of Matthew Marsh, stylized movement and Shakespeare's language into a performance running just over one hour - an exciting, fast-paced retelling of one of the most revered tragic love stories of all time.
 The production ran regionally at the Wellfleet Harbor Actor's Theatre in Massachusetts before returning to NYC to begin it's run at Lincoln Center's Clarke Studio Theatre as part of the institution's seasonal programming for their acclaimed education department.

 "It’s an exciting, extremely youthful whirlwind of sight and sound and a sense of the inevitability of the tragedy that’s approaching at breakneck speed." - WOMR Arts Week